luismec90/customer-support-agent/README.md

 ⚠️ **Public hosting required**

 Daily.co must be able to reach the `/start` webhook exposed by `server.py`.
 For production you therefore need to run this script on a publicly-reachable server.
-Any host that can run long-lived Python processes will do, but a Platform-as-a-Service such as [Render](https://render.com/) makes things especially easy:
+Any host that can run long-lived Python processes will do such as [render.com](https://render.com/)

-1. Push this repository to GitHub.
-2. Sign in to Render and choose **New → Web Service**.
-3. Point Render at your repo, pick a region, and set the **Start command** to `python server.py`.
-4. Add the environment variables from your local `.env` in **Settings → Environment**.
-5. Expose port `7860` (or whichever port you configured in `server.py`).
-6. Deploy – Render will build the image and give you a public URL which you can paste into your Daily dial-in config.

-For a more in-depth walkthrough see Render's [Python quick-start guide](https://render.com/docs/deploy-python).

 #### For local testing, use ngrok to expose your local server